Spending time in Bali's fanciest family-friendly neighbourhood? You're never far from bright white sands at these delicious Nusa Dua restaurants!

 I grabbed a plush, sun-soaked lounge and nibbled on a table-full of starters.
 Trust me, the seared Hokkaido scallops and clams are a must-try.
 But the real showstopper?
 The signature blue risotto, made with butterfly pea flower and coconut, topped with perfectly grilled slipper lobster.
 It goes without saying, a few rounds of signature cocktails complete the picture.

-Local tip: Le Bleu is part of the K Club Group that’s been featured on Marie Claire, meaning expect chic crowds and coastal-luxe vibes.
+Good to know: Le Bleu is part of the K Club Group and has been featured on Marie Claire.

 Must-try dishes: Seared Hokkaido Scallops & Clam Symphony, Azure Coconut Lobster Risotto